matthewscott364/matthewscott364/README.md

 # 💫 Welcome to Matthew Scott's Portfolio Page!
-👋<br>Hello!
+<h4>Hello!
 My name is Matthew Scott, and I’m based in the New York City metropolitan area, near New Jersey.
 I’m currently pursuing a degree in Data Analytics at Rowan College at Burlington County, with a strong focus on becoming an Analytics Engineer.
-My goal is to leverage data-driven insights to help businesses make smarter decisions and achieve measurable results.
+My goal is to leverage data-driven insights to help businesses make smarter decisions and achieve measurable results.</h4>

 ## 🌐 Socials: